Code Geass Lelouch of the Re;surrection: Critical reception

 Richard Eisenbeis of Anime News Network gave the film "B" rating, and states "At the very least, this film can be completely ignored with impunity thanks to its built in loophole; the whole thing takes place in the film canon, not the TV series timeline.
-Therefore, the Code Geass you know and love remains the same as it's been since it finished airing a decade ago, and these events can be seen as just a tantalizing 'what if' if they're not to your liking."
+Therefore, the Code Geass you know and love remains the same as it's been since it finished airing a decade ago, and fans can see these events as just a tantalizing 'what if' if they're not to your liking." even if the author stated those films as a conclusion for the original story.

 Sequel

 A sequel four-part film, Code Geass: Rozé of the Recapture was released in 2024; it was released theatrically in Japan from May through August, and streamed internationally by Disney+ streaming service's Hulu and Star content hub on June 21, 2024 as a 12-episode series format.